sokuenryan/StackTack-App/README.md

   - Your electric bill app
   - Your wifi carrier app

-Why do that when I can just log into one app instead of every app just to check the due date?
+Well, what if I had an app I only had to log in once to check my due dates instead of all these apps individually?

 Welcome to StackTack!<br>My first app to make my life easier!
 Hopefully other's too.<br> Adulting can be real hard sometimes!